 It is a popular myth that Andrew Jackson fought in over one hundred duels.
-According to Jackson biographer Mark R. Cheathem, the number of duels we have evidence he fought in is just two (and a half.)
-But based on this letter from September 9, 1819, you might believe Jackson had been dueling his whole life.
+The truth, according to Jackson biographer Mark R. Cheathem, is that Jackson only actually fought in two (and a half) duels.
+But based on one letter from September 9, 1819, you might believe Jackson had been dueling his whole life.

 Jackson’s close friend (and future Secretary of War) John Eaton had recently been smeared in an anonymous attack in a newspaper thought to be written by a man named Andrew Erwin.
 Eaton was ready to defend his honor in a duel with Erwin, and he chose Captain Richard Keith Call as his “second,” or designated duel coordinator.
-Jackson wrote to impart his deep dueling knowledge to Call.
+Jackson wrote to Captain Call to impart his deep dueling knowledge.

 Because it’s such a great example of Andrew Jackson the man, I’m sharing this letter in its entirety here — with minor edits to punctuation, capitalization, and spelling for clarity — and with my impressions throughout.

 In prosecuting the business you have taken charge of for your friend, Major Eaton, you must steadily keep in mind that the man you have to deal with is unprincipled.
 You will be guarded in all your acts, have everything in writing and hold no conversation with him unless in the presence of some confidential person of good character, he is mean and artful.